 The latest issue of the AF's magazine is out.
 THEIR AUSTERITY, THEIR WARS, THEIR REPRESSION ...
 OUR RESISTANCE.
 Chinese workers' struggles, Arab Summer, Morocco & Eqypt, new Caribbean Anarchist Federation, Slovenian anarchist interview & Balkan bookfair report, Iceland, French 19th C. silk workers revolt, Frans Maserreel anarchist artist.

-Follow this link for the full contents, editorial & sample article & for ordering of print copies:
+Follow this link for the full contents, free PDF download, online editorial & sample article & ordering print copies:

 Here is some information about Bakunin 200 ...